AustinDrakeHodge/swe-3133-spring-2025-team-6/README.md

 - Click [here](/Videos/Planning.md) to view our videos that will be updated with each step of our project

 ## Requirements
+Here in the requirements phase of our project, we will discuss the needs and wants of our customer.
+In our requirements writing, we separate each requirement by assigning them a priority, an estimated effort, and deciding whether they are functional/non-functional, and we group them based on their epics or stories that they are related to.
+Our use case diagram outlines the users and interactions they have with the system.
+Finally, our decision table maps the condition of the users to what actions they must/may take next.
+View our video at the bottom to be able to get a summary of this process.
 ### Requirements Writing
 - [Requirements Writing](/Requirements/RequirementsWriting.md)
 ### Use Case Diagram